Class Quilt Squares: Stunning Tessellation Art Templates

 Lexi - 4th Grade

-The quilt format naturally encourages collaboration.
+The quilt format naturally brings people together.
 If you’re looking for a simple, meaningful way to help your class connect, this project does the trick.
 Seeing their individual pieces come together into one shared display builds pride, teamwork, and a stronger sense of classroom community.

 Using your class quilt couldn’t be easier.
 Just follow these simple steps: